-Fine art graduate DjLu is another product of the University National, and the 37 year old has become known for his politically-charged pictograms stencilled across the city alongside their signature ‘Juega Siempre’ (‘Always Play’.)
-His work is impactful, delivering its message to the beholder in seconds, and he has constantly fought against brands who have tried to monetize his work, rather hoping to open the eyes of people to Bogota and to life’s opportunities.
+Fine art graduate DjLu is another product of the National University and has become known for his politically charged pictograms stenciled across the city alongside his signature Juega Siempre (Always Play).
+His work is impactful and he has fought against brands that have tried to monetize his work, rather hoping to open the eyes of people to Bogotá and to life’s opportunities.

 APC (Animal Poder Crew) is one of the most prolific street art collectives, reclaiming the street aesthetic with multiple murals across the city.
 Started by Stinkfish, it has since grown into a truly international collective encapsulating graffiti writers and street artists from Latin America and Europe.
 APC includes many talents including Gris-one, Ark, Pez, DEXS, Chirrete Golden, FCO, Saks, Sabor and Temor.
 Their styles are varied and dynamic but predominantly feature freestyle techniques and characters with strong graffiti influences.

 Stinkfish himself, with a dual heritage from Mexico City and Bogotá, has exhibited in London, New York, Los Angeles and Paris.
 He is best known for creating large-scale face stencils with dramatic freehand spray-can work embellishing them.
 But he is a true all-rounder, also working on stickers, paste-ups, tags, characters and stencils.